 The rug manufacturers have worked hard to make natural fiber rugs much softer and are blending them with cotton, denim, wool, and chenille.

-If you want a SOFTER and more CLEANABLE rug, look for a BLEND and I’ll include some below.
+If you want a SOFTER and more CLEANABLE rug, look for a BLEND with wool or chenille.

-Scared of a Buying a Sisal Rug, but love the look?
+Scared of a Buying Natural Fiber Rug, but love the look?

 Ok, I can see how I may have scared you or you realize that in all practical terms it may not be the right option in your household.